-Oxford Brookes' institutional repository RADAR is an excellent data service for publishing your data (the intention of RADAR is to communicate your data to the world - if you would like to archive your data, i.e. store it for the long term, please consider using the Arkivum service offered by IT Services).
+You can use Oxford Brookes' institutional repository RADAR to publish your data.
+The intention of RADAR is to freely share your data with other researchers and the general public - if you would like to archive your data, i.e. store it for the long term, please consider using the Arkivum service offered by IT Services.
 Some of the benefits of publishing your data through RADAR include the following:

 If you have any questions about using RADAR to share your research data please contact Scholarly Communications: firstname.lastname@example.org

-You can also choose to deposit your research data in a subject-specific national or international data service or domain repository.
+You can also choose to deposit your research data in a subject-specific national or international data service or domain repository - this is a good option to choose if you know of a repository that is commonly used by researchers in your discipline.
 If you choose this option please consider the following questions first:

 If you have any questions about choosing a repository for your data please contact Scholarly Communications: email@example.com